scindex/scindex/scindex.md

   - *Description*: Storing data directly on the user's device (e.g., in a web browser) to speed up repeat visits, reduce network requests, and enable offline functionality.
   - *Examples*: Browser Cache, Service Worker Cache

+- **D0299**: Provisional Caching Item
+  - *Description*: A temporary holding category for Caching items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: D03 - Storage Systems & Abstractions
 _Deals with underlying storage tech and access patterns.
 Covers object/block storage, file systems, and ORMs that bridge application code and relational databases._